How to Become a Bartender

 There are hundreds of drinks that people like.
 Your job is to learn them!
 Or at least know the basic drinks.
 Martinis, cosmos, screwdrivers, gimlets—those are just a few of the most popular mixed drinks.
 Get your self a good bartending book, such as Bartending for Dummies, and commit it to memory.

 If you wait tables at a restaurant, you should already know the beer and wine selections.
-(If you don’t there is something seriously wrong with the management.)
 If you are new to the restaurant or transitioning from a back of the house position to the front of the house, you need to learn the restaurant beer and wine lists.

 It means knowing the brands and types offered as well as knowing the differences between them.
 For example, what makes a chardonnay different from a merlot (besides the color).
 Or how is an IPA different from a pilsner or a stout beer?
 Impress both customers and management with your knowledge of the drink list.